 - 2 cloves garlic, minced

-- 1 jalapeño, diced (optional for heat)
+- 1 jalapeño, diced (if you want it hot)

 - 1 can (15 oz) diced tomatoes